History of OT Regulation

 3. The billing of third party payers, by this individual, is prohibited.
 This is especially true of Medicare, and in particular in the outpatient setting, since Medicare requires a qualified provider to provide Occupational Therapy services.
 The interpretation of who is a qualified provider is clear to Medicare; most other insurance organizations follow the CMS guidelines.

 1. Occupational Therapy Practitioners work extensively with extremely vulnerable and frail populations; in Colorado, it is estimated that 20 percent work with a pediatric population and 53 percent work with individuals over the age of 65.
 It is especially important to regulate members of this profession in a manner that assures the highest level of consumer protection.
 Consumers who require the services of Occupational Therapy Practitioners often have serious illnesses, injuries, and disabilities, and may lack the ability to assess whether they are receiving good patient care, or may lack the support that they need to seek assistance if they suspect they are susceptible to poor quality care.

-2. Our registration law will furnish any individual with a readily identifiable point of contact within the state government to file complaints and to seek redress.
+2. Our licensure law will furnish any individual with a readily identifiable point of contact within the state government to file complaints and to seek redress.
 In addition, it would provide some regulatory framework for effectively addressing current practice issues that impact quality of care and provide a mechanism for assuring the continuing competency of practitioners throughout their careers.